Infinity9391/No-FFN-No-Problem-/README.md

                                              Model must predict this
 ```

-1. **Sample a random function** — e.g., random weights for a linear function, random frequency for a sine wave
+1. **Sample a random function** : e.g., random weights for a linear function, random frequency for a sine wave
-2. **Generate 20 labeled examples** — inputs drawn uniformly from [−3, 3]⁵, labels computed from the random function + small noise
+2. **Generate 20 labeled examples** : inputs drawn uniformly from [−3, 3]⁵, labels computed from the random function + small noise
-3. **Mask the query label** — the model sees the context pairs and must predict the query output
+3. **Mask the query label** : the model sees the context pairs and must predict the query output

-Since the function changes every batch, the model cannot memorize — it must perform genuine in-context learning by examining the examples and generalizing.
+Since the function changes every batch, the model cannot memorize there  it MUST perform genuine in-context learning by examining the examples and generalizing.

 ### Two Models, Fair Comparison